Skip to Main Content

 Bottom line

-Inflation is a big concern for investors right now, but it remains to be seen whether high levels of inflation will persist or recede after the Fed’s aggressive rate hikes.
+Inflation is a big concern for investors right now, and investors are waiting to see if the Fed can finally get a full grip on rising prices.
 Regardless, it makes sense for consumers to think about how inflation may affect their portfolio and make smart, low-cost moves that improve their financial future.

 Note: Bankrate’s Brian Baker also contributed to an update of this story.